-In case of an individual dispute (e. g. termination of an employee), the employer or employee may complain to the relevant Township Conciliation Body, which shall consist of eleven members - the chairperson (assigned by the relevant state/regional government), three employers' members the (elected by employers or employer organisations), three (3) workers' members (elected by workers or members of labour organisations), one (1) township level representative, two (2) distinguished persons trusted and accepted by both the employers' and workers' members and one (1) person assigned by the Ministry Secretary.
-The term of the Conciliation Body is two (2) years.
+In case of an individual dispute, the employer or employee may complain to the relevant Township Conciliation Body, which shall consist of nine members - the chairperson (assigned by the relevant state/regional government), three employers' members (elected by the employers or employer organisations), three (3) workers' members (elected by workers or members of labour organisations), one (1) township level representative, workers' members and one (1) person assigned by the Ministry Secretary.
+The term of the Conciliation Body is three (3) years.

-The Township Conciliation Body shall within three (3) working days assist the parties to the dispute to reach a mutually agreed settlement through neutral third-party intervention.
+The Township Conciliation Body shall within seven (7) working days assist the parties to the dispute to reach a mutually agreed settlement through neutral third-party intervention.
 Kindly note, that the conciliator assists the parties to settle the dispute, but is not empowered to impose a settlement.